scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 # Meta

-We have inclueded this space to list common meta-practices / meta-design with (a) brief remarks on utility and (b) references we have found useful.
-Some of this content has direct relevance to data science collaboration: Good ideas irrespective of cloud use.
-In fact let's be very clear:
-This is research computing methods advocacy.
-Cloud computing happens to be part of that and it is our strong suit; but cloud is just one of the many roads that leads to Rome.
-Where Rome in this metaphor is the place a researcher wants to be: Concentrating on the research, not the supporting infrastructure.
+We include this page for common meta-practice / meta-design.
+We try to describe *what* is useful and *how* one learns to use it.
+The theme is collaborative data science irrespective of cloud computing.
+Research computing methods advocacy is a broader topic includes cloud but many other tools and technologies and methods besides.

 ## Learning curves and time investment

-The list of topics that follows can appear intimidating.
-Not surprisingly the main condition of success is being able to make time: First to understand the landscape that we sketch here, and second to incorporate the ideas and skills into your research process.
-To this end it is a Bad News Good News situation in our view.
-The Bad News is that there is no substitute for clearing away all distractions and focusing for an extended period (days / weeks / months) on building these new skills.
-The Good News is that we are in a boom era for excellent learning materials, reference documents, and help debugging mysterious errors.
+These topics may seem daunting.
+They tend to make sense with some dedicated time and effort.
+As with research there is no substitute for clearing away distractions and focusing for an extended period (from minutes to months depending) developing new skills.
+The good news is that we are in a "boom" era for documentation, tutorials, knowledge bases and debugging tools.

-As we value useful details, let's state one here.
-Copying and pasting error messages into your browser search window is a surprisingly effective tool because of the existence of "knowledge base" websites such as Stack Overflow.
+For example it is now common practice -- given a bug some code -- to paste the error message into a browser and shortly arrive at a good solution to the problem on Stack Overflow.
+YouTube abounds with walk-throughs and tutorials; and resource books such as the Python Data Science Handbook can be found online at no cost.

-## Demand good training!
+## Help us curate good training resources

-By this we mean: Imagine you want to learn how to analyze dolphin calls as they would sound in the oceans of Europa.
-There is *probably* a really good YouTube training seminar on just this topic... so finding it is the trick.
-Often this requires a bit of diligence and maybe some skill with the search terms.
+Suppose you are interested in analyzing dolphin vocalizations.
+You may find a training series on YouTube; or you may create one.
 As a more concrete example we found [this](https://regexone.com/) training resource on learning how to work with **regular expressions**.
 Super powerful if you work with text interpretation and parsing, say in NLP.
 So we put that link below.
 If you find a good resource: Tell us so we can put it here!